 The District of Columbia Bill of Rights for Children and Youth in Foster Care [“Youth Bill of Rights (YBOR)” for short] embodies the view of foster care as a supportive, caring, and equitable experience for young people going through a difficult time.
 Advocates, legislators, CFSA, youth in care, and other stakeholders all participated in articulating the rights, resulting in the Foster Youth Statement of Rights and Responsibilities Amendment Act (D.C.
-Law 19-276) taking effective in August 2015.
+Law 19-276) taking effect in August 2015.

 Every child and youth in District care gets a copy.
 Social workers give the document to all youth in care age 14 and older and to the guardian ad litem of younger children.

 Click the attachment below to see a printable version in English.

 Links to actual rules in the District of Columbia Municipal Regulations (DCMR):

 http://www.dcregs.dc.gov/Gateway/NoticeHome.aspx?NoticeID=4998330 (Notice of Final Rulemaking)